Top 5 Investment Points

-In 2018, the Company acquired the rights to the Leigh Creek Copper Mine (“LCCM”) situated in the North Flinders Ranges of South Australia, 500km north of Adelaide and consists of three sites:
+In 2018, the Company acquired Leigh Creek Copper Mine (“LCCM”) situated in the North Flinders Ranges of South Australia, 500km north of Adelaide.
+It covers 935 km2 of exploration leases (575.1 hectacres mining leases) and consists of three sites:

-- ML 5467 Mountain of Light (MOL Project or MOL), situated 3km south east of the township of Copley and 5km north east of Leigh Creek.
+- ML 5467 Mountain of Light (MOL Project or MOL) is 3km south east of the township of Copley and 5km north east of Leigh Creek.
 The Paltridge North copper oxide deposit and the previously mined Rosmann East and Paltridge South deposits are located at this site.
-A processing plant that includes existing heap leach pads and a copper extraction process utilising Kennecott Cones to produce a copper cement (+70% Cu) is located within the Licence area.
+A processing plant including existing heap leach pads and a copper extraction process utilising Kennecott Cones to produce a copper cement (+70% Cu) is located within the Licence area.

 - ML 5498 Lorna Doone (Lyndhurst Project), situated approximately 31km north east of the township of Lyndhurst and 55km north-north-east of Leigh Creek.
 The mining lease covers the Lorna Doone and Lynda copper oxide deposits.

 - ML 5741 Mount Coffin, located 11km east north east of the township of Copley and 15km north east of the Mountain of Light processing facility.
 This includes the Elsie Adair and West Jubilee copper deposits.